-- Has achieved a B- or better in the course for the second semester (this includes weighted or un-weighted letter grades) - Have no more than 6 absences from class each semester for non-school sponsored events (illnesses, trips, etc.) - Has completed her senior service hours by the first Monday after Easter Break - Has no suspension/Saturday School for any reason (a suspension or Saturday School in either semester automatically removes the final exam privilege for all courses)-students may file a Senior finals appeal at the end of April (forms will be emailed by the Dean)
+- Has achieved a B- or better in the course for the second semester (this includes weighted or unweighted letter grades). - Has no more than 6 absences from class each semester for non-school sponsored events (illnesses, trips, etc.).
+Students with extraordinary extenuating circumstances (death of family members, surgery, long term illnesses of more than two weeks, etc... may be excused from the 6 absences) - Has completed her senior service hours by the first Monday after Easter Break - Has no suspension/Saturday School for any reason (a suspension or Saturday School in either semester automatically removes the final exam privilege for all courses)-students may file a Senior finals appeal at the end of April (forms will be emailed by the Dean)